trparky/Bitwarden-Vault-Export-Script/README.md

 Please refer to the LICENSE file for the updated terms.
 Previous versions were licensed under the MIT License.

 ## Contributions
 We welcome contributions to Export-Bitwarden!
-If you’ve made improvements or fixes, please submit a pull request.
+If youâ€™ve made improvements or fixes, please submit a pull request.
 All contributions must comply with the GPLv3 license, which means any modifications you make should also be shared with the community.